TimothyL96/ML-Technical/README.md

 password: ''
 ```

-### Generating schema:
+### Migration:

-Generate migration with diff between a base and a main DB (see gradle.properties):
+Generate changeset of diff between a base and a main DB (see gradle.properties):

 `./gradlew liquibaseDiffChangelog -PrunList='diff' -Pdesc=description`